Workers' Socialist Movement (Argentina)

 The Workers' Socialist Movement (Spanish: Movimiento Socialista de los Trabajadores, MST) is a Trotskyist political party in Argentina.
 The MST was founded in 1992 as a split from another Trotskyist group, the Movement Towards Socialism (see Nahuel Moreno).
 The MST is active on a number of college campuses, including the University of Buenos Aires.
-The party in 2006 has suffered a crisis which led to a split.
+In 2006, the party has suffered a crisis, which led to a split.
 The minority founded a new organization, named Socialist Left.

+Leading members include Cele Fierro and Alejandro Bodart.

+Internationally, it is affiliated to the International Socialist League (2019).